 - Use #VirtualFacilitatorDay to share your facilitation stories, boast about your successes, and recognize the value a great facilitator brings to the virtual class.

-- And join us on June 20th for the free Virtually There session, Creating Engagement in the Virtual Classroom: Advanced Facilitation Skills for the Experienced Training Professional as we start to explore how experienced facilitators can engage learners in a more meaningful way.
+- Watch the recording fro the free June 20th Virtually There session, Creating Engagement in the Virtual Classroom: Advanced Facilitation Skills for the Experienced Training Professional as we start to explore how experienced facilitators can engage learners in a more meaningful way.

 And I’ll let you in on a secret!
 One person who attends the Virtually There session LIVE will win a grand prize!
 You should really come…